DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 Alright that might seem a little weird so let's pick it apart.\
 First thing is that we want to store this random number into a variable (`int dieOne`) because will need to use this number throughout the turn.
 If we did not store the number to a variable we'd only be able to access it once.
 Every time we call the `Range` function it creates a **new** number so we need to use a variable to access it more than once.\
 Next is the placement.
-We've put it above the `if` statements because it doesn't matter who's turn it is we need a random number.
-This also makes it accessiable throughout the rest of the turn and in any `if`s we have.
+We've put it above the `if` statements because it doesn't matter who's turn it is we always need a random number.
+This also makes it accessiable throughout the rest of the turn and in any `if`s we have.\
+The last bit is the values we've passed in, `1` and `7`.
+Now you could pass whatever you would like into this, here we are simply emulating a six sided die.
+The reason `1` is the lower limit and `7` is the upper limit is because the [Scripting API](https://docs.unity3d.com/Manual/index.html) tells us the integer version of `Range`, which we are using, has an inclusive minimum and exclusive maximum.\
+What this means is the first number passed in, here being `1`, is going to be inclusive. `Range` **can** return `1`.\
+The second number, here being `7`, is going to be exclusive. `Range` **cannot** return `7` but can return up to it.\
+Because of these inclusive and exclusive rules the possible numbers we can get back are `1, 2, 3, 4, 5, 6` when we input `(1, 7)` into range.
+As a more flexible definition think of it like this.

+> When we pass in the parameters `min` and `max` to `Range` we can receive a value from and including `min` up to and including `max - 1`.

+All of this boils down to having `dieOne` set to a random number between one and six at the start of a players turn.